 Neurodivergent people can be more likely to experience mental health concerns than neurotypical people.

 You may have found access to support with areas such as learning development and social interaction.
 I have noticed that your emotional needs – be they residual from childhood or ongoing as you cope with your feelings on a daily basis – are not afforded the same level of attention.

 In my experience of working closely with autistic people, counselling can provide you with vital steps towards the kind of psychological well-being that enables you to achieve your potential and lead happier lives.

 Being diagnosed with

 Autism in later life

 If you have been diagnosed with Autism or Asperger’s in adulthood, you may have experienced an array of emotions from relief and validation through to anger at not being able to access the support you needed previously.
 Expressing these emotions is important to help you to process them and to move forward with your life.

 The self-awareness you will gain through Person-Centred counselling, will help you to understand this new information you have gained about yourself.
 This self-awareness can empower you to accept yourself whilst being open to positive change.

-Working with a counsellor with personal experience of Autism enables the counselling sessions to flow more easily and will allows us to work at a deeper level.
+Working with a counsellor with personal experience of Autism enables the counselling sessions to flow more easily and will allow us to work at a deeper level.
 Since I have an understanding of many of the issues you may be facing, we can spend more time on processing your thoughts and feelings, rather than you having to explain yourself.